abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 a bubble on the water in the rainy season.
 During the Indian monsoon, rain drops hit water and create air bubbles.
 They don't last long; they quickly pop, then appear again, and pop again, over and over.
-That's exactly how we experience feelings—a flow of bubbles.
+That's exactly how we experience feelings---a flow of bubbles.
 But each and every one of those bubbles is empty.
-The pleasant-feeling bubble, the unpleasant-feeling bubble, the neutral-feeling bubble—each bubble arises out of conditions and then pops.
-It's empty—when it pops there's nothing left; it isn't there any more.
+The pleasant-feeling bubble, the unpleasant-feeling bubble, the neutral-feeling bubble---each bubble arises out of conditions and then pops.
+It's empty---when it pops there's nothing left; it isn't there any more.
 And then another bubble arises.
 It's important to recognize the impermanence, the instability, the changing quality, the transient nature of feeling, so that we're not blinded by it.

 Now when I say feeling is empty, I don't mean it doesn't exist.
 The feeling is real, but it's not substantial; it arises, establishes itself